-- Reference from employer to verify role as rural and remote practitioner - Reference from colleagues e.g. another specialist who you refer patients to for advice or onward care who can attest to scope of practice - Evidence of completing training or fellowship with this CiP as a learning outcome - Statement of having gained relevant knowledge, skills and experience while working in the area of rural and remote health.
+- Reference from colleagues e.g. another specialist who you refer patients to for advice or onward care who can attest to scope of practice - Evidence of completing training or fellowship with this CiP as a learning outcome - Statement of having gained relevant knowledge, skills and experience while working in the area of rural and remote health.